Welcome the Programmer's Manual of the ALib C++ Class Library!

 If CMake variable ALIB_SOURCE_COPY_TARGET_DIR

-, then the source code (compilation units and header files) are copied to the directory specified in the variable.
+, then the source files are copied to the directory specified in the variable.
 If the variable does not point to a valid directory, an error is raised and the CMake script is stopped.

-The files copied represent exactly the set of files which are needed for compiling the combination of ALib Modules, which are optionally specified with list variable ALIB_DISTRIBUTION
+The files copied represent exactly the set of files which are needed for compiling the selected ALib Build (combination of ALib Modules), which is optionally specified with the variable ALIB_BUILD

 ALib has no mandatory dependencies to external (3rd-party) libraries.
 The following optional dependencies exist: